tekr-io/lukaz-reference/source/includes/main.md

 Property    | Description
 ---------   | -----------
-audioUrl    | The URL of an .wav audio file
+audioUrl    | The URL of a .wav audio file

 ### HTTP Response Body